-We went to Santa Cruz in February for Carnaval.
+We went to Santa Cruz in February for Carnival.
 It didn’t rain our entire week there, but it was pretty hot and humid.
 We definitely weren’t used to it after spending time in the cooler climate of La Paz!

 Where to Stay

 Santa Cruz De La Sierra is rapidly growing, and there are new hotels and hostels popping up often.
 You’ll find accommodation for any budget, from cheap backpacker hostels to upscale suites.
 We stayed in an Airbnb because there were many affordable options at some pretty nice houses.

 - Residential Mainumbí – bed in a dorm room or double rooms and shared bathroom

 - Pacifico Apart Hotel – studio apartment to standard apartments with equipped kitchens

-- Urban Suites – standard apartment with a equipped kitchen
+- Altos del Sur – standard apartment with a equipped kitchen

 - Cosmopolitano Hotel Boutique – double room and private bathroom with included breakfast

-- Inboccalupo (now Alfonsina) Hotel Boutique – suite rooms with included breakfast
+- Alfonsina Hotel Boutique – suite rooms with included breakfast

 Where to Eat